 - By default, all MIDI data incoming on the enabled MIDI input port(s) will be received by the focused Sound of the focused Group.
-See section [↑]2.6.2, Audio and MIDI Settings - Routing Page to know how to enable/disable MIDI input ports in MASCHINE. - Triggering Sounds via MIDI notes: By default, incoming MIDI notes will trigger the focused Sound.
+See section \$\frac{1}{2}\$.6.2, Audio and MIDI Settings -Routing Page to know how to enable/disable MIDI input ports in MASCHINE. - Triggering Sounds via MIDI notes: By default, incoming MIDI notes will trigger the focused Sound.
 You can change this default behavior and map incoming MIDI notes differently in order to adapt MASCHINE to your requirements.
 The appropriate MIDI settings can be configured in the MIDI page of the Input properties, both for individual Sounds and for entire Groups.
-These are described in section ↑8.2.1, Triggering Sounds via MIDI Notes. - Switching Plug-in Patches via MIDI Program Change messages: You can use MIDI Program Change messages to recall particular patches (or programs, presets, etc.) for Native Instruments and External Plug-ins loaded at the Sound level.
+These are described in section \$\dagger{8}.2.1\$, Triggering Sounds via MIDI Notes. - Controlling parameters via MIDI messages and host automation: You can control parameters of Channel properties and Plug-ins in your channels (Sounds, Groups, and Master) via MIDI messages and host automation (when MASCHINE is running as a plug-in).
+This is described in section †8.2.2, Controlling Parameters via MIDI and Host Automation. - Switching Plug-in Patches via MIDI Program Change messages: You can use MIDI Program Change messages to recall particular patches (or programs, presets, etc.) for Native Instruments and External Plug-ins loaded at the Sound level.
 This is described in section ↑8.2.3, Selecting VST/AU Plug-in Presets via MIDI Program Change.

 When MASCHINE is running as a plug-in in a host, you can also trigger your Scenes using MIDI notes or MIDI Program Change messages.
-Please refer to section ↑13.4, Triggering Scenes via MIDI (MASCHINE Plug-in Only) for more information on this.
+Please refer to section \$\pm\$13.4, Triggering Scenes via MIDI (MASCHINE Plug-in Only) for more information on this.